IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/mempool/updates/update1.md

 ## Hello Litecoin Community,

-Today, I am thrilled to announce the successful port of [@mempool](https://twitter.com/mempool) from Bitcoin to Litecoin.
+We am thrilled to announce the successful port of [@mempool](https://twitter.com/mempool) from Bitcoin to Litecoin.
 This project has been brought to life thanks to an incredible collective effort by our community members.

 ### Acknowledgements

 First, we would like to acknowledge the extraordinary work done by [@loshan1212](https://twitter.com/loshan1212).
 His expertise as a Litecoin core developer was invaluable in successfully porting the code.
 We are immensely grateful for his hard work, dedication, and enthusiasm for this project.

-We are also thrilled to announce that [@LTCFoundation](https://twitter.com/LTCFoundation) has kindly stepped forward to cover the ongoing maintenance costs of this valuable tool.
-Their continuous support and dedication to the Litecoin community are invaluable, and we are grateful for their commitment.

 ### Community Support